isomerpages/imda-codesg/pages/digital-maker-lesson-plans-secondary/science/all/yuan-ching-secondary-investigating-rate-of-emission-of-infra-red-radiation.md

 ---
-layout: simple-page
-title: Investigating rate of emission of infra-red radiation
+title: 'Investigating rate of emission of infra-red radiation'
 permalink: /yuan-ching-secondary-investigating-rate-of-emission-of-infra-red-radiation/
-breadcrumb: Secondary School - science
+breadcrumb: 'Secondary School - science'

 ---

 The aim of the lesson is to investigate how light and dark colors, and surface texture, affect the rate of emission of thermal energy, using microbit as a temperature sensor.
 The difference in the temperatures displayed and recorded will allow students to understand how the choice of color affects the rate of emission of infra-red radiation.